-614-123 Construction Steel
+614-123 Construction Steel // 3 cr

 This course covers the selection and design of structural steel materials that might be used in the construction of a commercial or industrial building.
 Special emphasis is placed upon using the AISC Manual of Steel Construction and the Steel Joist Institute's Standard Specifications Load Tables and Weight Tables for Steel Joists and Joist Girders in learning to design and select steel beams, columns, joists, base plates, bearing plates, and lintels used in commercial and industrial roof and floor systems.
 The student will also learn the proper methods used to create the structural design drawings and details.

-Prerequisite(s): (614-100 Draft Fund/Wood Frame Construc or 607-100 Draft Fund/Wood Frame Construc) and (614-140 Structural Analysis or 607-140 Structural Analysis) and (614-125 Mechanical Systems or 607-125 Mechanical Systems) and (614-164 CAD Architecture or 607-164 CAD Civil or 606-161 CAD, Basic) and (614-117 Revit Architecture or 607-117 Revit Architecture)
+Prerequisite(s): 614-100 Draft Fund/Wood Frame Construc and 614-140 Structural Analysis and 614-125 Mechanical Systems and 614-164 CAD Architecture or 606-161 CAD, Basic and 614-117 Revit Architecture

-614-124 Construction Concrete
+614-124 Construction Concrete // 2 cr